-- Focus your brand’s limited resources on proving your brand has a point of difference in the consumer’s mind.
+- First, focus your brand’s limited resources on proving your brand has a point of difference in the consumer’s mind.

-- Create a brand idea to establish your brand’s uniqueness to stand out in the cluttered market.
+- Then, create a brand idea to establish your brand’s uniqueness to stand out in the cluttered market.

-- Put more passion, emotion, and risk into your work.
+- Finally, put more passion, emotion, and risk into your work.

 - Mind shift: Drive a new brand positioning or reinforce current positioning to change your reputation.

 - Mindshare: Draw more attention than competitors by being better or different.